vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # How to use it

-Reports under `/settlements/inbox` can be "deleted" (actually hidden) with the SFTP client in order to keep track of already processed reports.

-Reports are deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.

-Reports under `/settlements/archive` cannot be removed.

-**Important:** The reports are generated on-demand.
+**Important:** The reports are generated on-demand:
 There are no real files on the server, all data is generated dynamically.
+When you `get` a file, or `mget` multiple files, the server will automatically create the requested file(s).
-Some SFTP clients check the file size with a `ls` command.
+Some SFTP clients check the file size with a `ls` command first.
-Since the files have not yet been created, the file size is reported as zero.
+Since the files doe not exist until the `get` or `mget` command is sent, the file size reported by the server is zero bytes.
-The service can not provide correct size information.
+The SFTP service can not provide correct size information, since there is no real file.
 It is therefore not possible to check the size of a file with `ls`.
+If this causes problems for your SFTP client, the solution is to use a different client.

+Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
+The files are not really deleted, but actually hidden, in order to keep track of already processed reports.

+Reports under `/settlements/archive` cannot be removed.

 ## Example SFTP session